isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct 1.md

   border-bottom:solid black 1.0pt;border-right:solid black 1.0pt;mso-border-top-alt:
   solid black .75pt;mso-border-left-alt:solid black .75pt;mso-border-alt:solid black .75pt;
   padding:5.25pt 5.25pt 5.25pt 5.25pt" width="341"><p class="MsoNoSpacing"><span style="mso-ansi-language:EN-GB" lang="EN-GB">Mobile phones only to be returned to parents after 7 working days.</span></p><p class="MsoNoSpacing"><span style="mso-ansi-language:EN-GB" lang="EN-GB">OR</span></p><p class="MsoNoSpacing"><span style="mso-ansi-language:EN-GB" lang="EN-GB">Students may be banned from bringing mobile phones to school.</span></p></td></tr></tbody></table>
+	(g)    Upon return of the confiscated mobile device and non-PDLP electronic devices, it is the students' responsibility to check that their phone is in a condition similar to that prior to confiscation.<br>
+(h)    The school may confiscate the mobile device and non-PDLP electronic devices as a disciplinary measure or access the mobile device for the purpose of investigation.<br>
+(i)      Students who repeatedly flout the rule may be banned from bringing their mobile device and non-PDLP electronic devices to the school.<br>
+(j)      Should students need to make a call to their parents/guardians or read an urgent text message during curriculum time, they should proceed to the General Office where they will be allowed to use the phone there.<br>
+(k)    Students should not abuse the use of mobile device and non-PDLP electronic devices.
+They should not take photographs or videos of others without their permission.<br>
+3. Students are to note that the lockers in the classroom are there to provide interim storage and security for their Personal Learning Devices (PLDs) and learning materials.
+They are to observe the following expectations regarding the use of these classroom lockers:<br>
+(a)  The responsibility to maintain the condition and cleanliness of the lockers lay with the assigned students.
+The assigned students shall be held liable if they inflict any wilful damage (e.g. vandalism) to their lockers or fail to report in a timely manner for any damage discovered.<br>
+(b)    The responsibility for any lost or stolen items from the lockers lay with the assigned students.
+Students therefore should not share access to the lockers with any other students.<br>
+(c)    The lockers shall be used to store items belonging to the assigned students only.
+Sharing of lockers is not allowed.<br>
+(d)    The lockers should not be used for any other purposes except to store the PLDs.<br>
+(e)    PLDs should be not left charging in the lockers, and all PLDs must be brought home and not left in the lockers overnight.<br>
+(f)      The lockers shall not be used to store any of the following items:<br>
+(i)           Any items that can attract pests (e.g. all food and drinks, food wrapper and other forms of litter)<br>
+(ii)         Any items that can affect the safety of students and staff (E.g. Items that can start fires, weapons or weapon-like objects etc)<br>
+(iii)        Any items that can cause distraction in class and affect students’ learning<br>
+(iv)        Any contraband (e.g. tobacco-related products like cigarettes and e-vaporisers etc)<br>
+(g)    School retains the rights to open the lockers at any time for the purpose of safety and security (e.g. through routine spot-checks, disciplinary investigations etc).<br>
+4. To ensure the safety of students and staff within the school premises, all students who arrive in school by private transport must alight at the designated disembarkation areas.
+Students should inform their parents/guardians that no waiting or parking is allowed at the designated disembarkation areas.
+Such areas are designated drop off and pick up zones only.<br>
+5. The overall Conduct Grade, Attendance, Punctuality of each student will be reflected in his/her Result Slip at the end of the year.<br>